JasonSmiegel/Getting_and_Cleaning_Data/README.md

 # Getting and Cleaning Data: course project

-This project transforms the raw Human Activity Recognition Using Smartphones Dataset from www.smartlab.ws into a tidy data set
+This project transforms the raw Human Activity Recognition Using Smartphones Dataset from www.smartlab.ws (Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
+November 2012) into a tidy data set

 Files in repository include the following:
 * source data in a sub folder named .\UCI HAR Dataset